0install/0install-win/readme.txt

 The directory "doc" contains scripts for generating source code and developer documentation.
 The directory "modeling" contains UML and other diagrams.
 The directory "setup" contains scripts for creating a Windows Installer.
-The directory "bundled" contains a portable GnuPG distribution (Windows only) and an external solver (multiple platforms).
+The directory "bundled" contains a portable GnuPG distribution (Windows only) and an external solver (all platforms).
 See below how these files are aquired.
 The directory "build" contains the results of various compilation processes.
 It is created on first usage.
 It can contain the following subdirectories:
 - Backend: Contains the libraries forming the Zero Install Backend.
 - Frontend: Contains the executables for the Zero Install Frontend plus all required libraries (including the Backend).